nicolaspartridge/advanced-semantic-search/README.md

 ## Project Overview

 This project involves the development of an advanced semantic search system tailored for real estate listings.
-Leveraging the latest updates in Elasticsearch and integrating the new JSON mode of ChatGPT, we aim to significantly enhance search accuracy and relevance.
+Leveraging the latest updates in Elasticsearch and integrating the new JSON mode of ChatGPT, I aim to significantly enhance search accuracy and relevance.

 ## Key Features